 The Turkish player controls the units of the Free Syrian Army (Syrian rebels) as well as the Sunni and Al Sham militias active in Syria.

-The Turkish (or Saudi, in Scenarios 8 & 11) controls the units of the Free Iraqi Army, as well as the Sunni and Al Sham militias active in Iraq.
+The Turkish player (or Saudi, in Scenarios 8 & 11) controls the units of the Free Iraqi Army, as well as the Sunni and Al Sham militias active in Iraq.

 The Iranian player always controls the Lebanese Army & Hezbollah units (Iranian and Lebanese) wherever they are.